How To Make A Landing Page On Wix

 How To Make A Landing Page On Wix - After picking your template, add content to match your brand and vision

 Replace every placeholder in the template with your own copy, images, and brand colors.
 If you want to use a hero video at the top of your landing page instead of a static image, see our guide on how to add video to your Wix landing page to set this up.
 Keep your headline tight: one sentence that states your offer and its biggest benefit.
 Use bullet points to list three to five outcomes the visitor gets by taking action.
-Avoid walls of text - landing page visitors scan before they read.
+Avoid walls of text.
+Landing page visitors scan before they read.
 Most landing page templates already include column sections, but you can set up column layouts manually to match your exact design needs.
 If you want to include a short explainer video, Wix lets you embed one directly, which can increase time on page and lift conversions.
+If you want visitors to jump between sections of a long landing page, see how to set up anchor links in Wix to add section navigation without any coding.

 Step 4: Add CTA Buttons and Links